ROLEX GMT MASTER: A Quick History of the Iconic Pilots Watch

 The Rolex GMT Master II 116710 BLNR.

-In 2013 the Rolex GMT Master II 116710 BLNR was released with blue/black 24 hour bezel and blue GMT hand.
+In 2013 the Rolex GMT Master II 116710 BLNR BATMANwas released with blue/black 24 hour bezel and blue GMT hand.
 The BLNR quickly became knows as the Batman due to the blue/black bezel.
 The 116710 was eventually discontinued in 2018.

 The Rolex GMT Master II 126710 BLRO.

-In 2018 Rolex released the GMT Master 126710 BLRO with blue/red Pepsi bezel in Cerachrom.
+In 2018 Rolex released the GMT Master 126710 BLRO PEPSI with blue/red bezel in Cerachrom.
 This also saw the return of the and Jubilee bracelet.
 The GMT Master II 126710 is powered by the calibre 3285 automatic movement with GMT finction and 70 hour power reserve.
 The 126710 BLRO has a 40mm stainless steel case, sapphire crystal and a 100m depth rating.
 A year later Rolex released the GMT Master II 126710 BLNR with blue/black bezel and Jubilee bracelet.
 This version has since become known at the Batgirl.